Bryan - Singapore

 This is why established Finance players have started implicating Bitcoin in endless fearmongering campaign: tulip bubble, money-laundering, tax evasion, gun-running.
 No boogeyman is left unturned in their hackneyed incantions.
 They do this to try and raise FUD levels amongst the public at large, particularly the uninformed and the gullible, in a desperate attempt to hopefully end Bitcoin's all-consuming bull-run before it starts consuming their fat and happy industry in earnest.

-The next most emphatic skeptics are those that are believers in gold as a hedge investment, a staunch crowd if ever there was one.
+The next most emphatic sceptics are those that are believers in gold as a hedge investment, a staunch crowd if ever there was one.
 Again, no surprise here; imagine you've bought into gold years ago, but you've yet to see any kind of returns from this move.
 After all, the price of gold hasn't gained significantly for a considerable time.

 And then, after years of waiting patiently, out of the blue, Bitcoin bursts onto the investment scene, a complete greenhorn asset class, that subsequently proceeds to not only blow away gold's spot price by several orders, but is promptly elevated to safe haven status, traditionally no less than Gold's prerogative!
 No wonder there isn't a lot of love lost for Bitcoin amongst gold bugs.